-Over the last decade there has been exponential growth in the use of large‐scale technologies as a tool to understand a wide range of phenomena in the Biological and Medical Sciences.
-These technologies include (but are not limited to) genomics, transcriptomics, translatomics, proteomics, metabolomics, epigenomics and they are used by scientists in very diverse fields of research.
-At the University of Leeds we have a significant number of active researchers that fit under this “Omics” umbrella.
+Over the last decade, there has been exponential growth in the use of large‐scale technologies as a tool to understand a wide range of phenomena in the biological and medical sciences.
+These include; genomics, transcriptomics, translatomics, proteomics, metabolomics, epigenomics and they are used by scientists in very diverse fields of research.
+At the University of Leeds, we have a significant number of active researchers that fit under this “Omics” umbrella.
 These researchers are spread across different schools, faculties and campuses.
-Generating a supergroup provides these PIs and their research groups with the opportunity to interact at multiple levels and in a virtual and physical environment.
+Generating a supergroup provides these Principal Investigators and their research groups the opportunity to interact at multiple levels and in a virtual and physical environment.

 For further information, please visit the Leeds Omics Supergroup website.